antonyukmaryana/BeepBoop/README.md

 | **Program changes number 1 from User Input to "Beep"**| User Input: "4" | Output: "0,Beep,2,3,4" |
 | **Program changes number 2 from User Input to "Boop"**| Input: "4" | Output: "0,Beep, Boop,3,4" |
 | **Program changes number 3 to "I am sorry.."** | Input: "4" | Output: "0,Beep,Boop,I am sorry..,4,5" |
-|

 ## Setup/Installation Requirements

-1. To run this program, you must have any Iternet browser installed.
+1. To run this program, you must have any Internet browser installed.
-2
-3. Clone this repository or access it via link for GitHub page 4
+2. Clone this repository or access it via link for GitHub page.

 ## Known Bugs
 * No known bugs at this time.